compte-test1/boutiquetestenumero9/README.md

             }

             const botResponse = await getLLMResponse(botPrompt);
-            // Only add the message if the API call was successful if (botResponse) {
+            if (botResponse) {
                 addMessage(botResponse, 'bot');
-                // If the bot has finished the conversation, display the summary if (botResponse.toLowerCase().includes('prêt à être envoyé') || botResponse.toLowerCase().includes('récapitulatif') || botResponse.toLowerCase().includes('terminons')) {
+                if (botResponse.toLowerCase().includes('prêt à être envoyé') || botResponse.toLowerCase().includes('récapitulatif') || botResponse.toLowerCase().includes('terminons')) {
                     generateSummary();
                 }